 I was born in Gabon.
 My parents named me Fatou.
 I graduated from school in 2013.
-I then moved to Ghana, a neighbouring country to Gabon.
+I then moved to Ghana.
 I wanted to attend a language school there to improve my English.
 That was intended to ease my entry into Europe.
 Europe was my ultimate goal!
 I was hoping to find better prospects there.

 But things turned out differently: after leaving the language school, I remained in Ghana and studied telecommunications technology.
 I learned of the German-Ghanian Employment, Migration and Reintegration Centre after graduating from university.
 I obtained useful job application training there and was given individual advice about my career options.
 The advice team also suggested I apply to a nearby telecommunications centre.
 This meant I was able use my knowledge from the training – and was given the job!